learlab/itell/apps/demo/content/textbook/21-practical-strategies-for-psychological-measurement.md

     correct: false
   - answer: "d.\tIt lacks discriminant validity"
     correct: false
-- !Structured
-  question: "12.\tWhen conducting your own study, what does your textbook recommend about using existing measures, rather than creating your own?"
+- question: "12.\tWhen conducting your own study, what does your textbook recommend about using existing measures, rather than creating your own?"
   answers:
   - answer: "a.\tUsing existing measures is not recommended"
     correct: false